 Juho Salila, artist, Legend of Grimrock

 Outside of the demands of the input device itself, there are other reasons why people need to use different input devices.
-For example someone with a fatigue related condition who often needs to switch to playing lying down, and so needs to play with a controller instead of keyboard/mouse.
+For example someone with a fatigue related condition who normally plays with keyboard/mouse but often needs to switch to playing lying down, and so needs to play with a controller instead.

 So supporting as many input methods as possible will allow more people to play.
-For example a choice between controller / mouse&keyboard, d-pad / analogue, tilt / virtual stick, keyboard / mouse, gesture / analogue stick.
+For example a choice between controller / mouse&keyboard, d-pad / analogue, tilt / virtual stick, keyboard / mouse, VR motion controls / analogue stick.